pinellolab/haystack_bio/README.md

 Summary
 -------
-***haystack_bio*** is a suite of computational tools to study  epigenetic variability, cross-cell-type plasticity of chromatin states and transcription factors (TFs) motifs providing mechanistic insights into chromatin structure, cellular identity and gene regulation.

-haystack_bio identifies  highly variable regions across different cell types also called _hotspots_, and the potential regulators that mediate the cell-type specific variation through integration of multiple data-types.
+***haystack_bio*** is a Python software package that implements a bioinformatics pipeline that computes measures of epigenetic variability, cross-cell-type plasticity of chromatin states, and transcription factors (TFs) motifs  with the aim of providing mechanistic insights into chromatin structure, cellular identity, and gene regulation.
+Through the integration of epigenomic, DNA sequence, and gene expression data, haystack_bio identifies highly variable regions across different cell types (called _hotspots_) and the potential regulators that mediate the cell-type specific variation.

-haystack_bio can be used with  histone modifications data, DNase I hypersensitive sites data and methylation data obtained for example by ChIP-seq, DNase-Seq and Bisulfite-seq assays and measured across multiple cell-types.
+haystack_bio can be used with histone modifications data, DNase I hypersensitive sites data, and methylation data obtained for example by ChIP-seq, DNase-Seq and Bisulfite-seq assays and measured across multiple cell-types.
 In addition, it  is also possible to integrate gene expression data obtained from array based or RNA-seq approaches.

-In particular, haystack highlights enriched TF motifs in variable and cell-type specific regions and quantifies their activity and specificity on nearby genes if gene expression data are available.
+In particular, haystack_bio highlights enriched TF motifs in variable and cell-type specific regions and quantifies their activity and specificity on nearby genes if gene expression data are available.

-A summary of the pipeline and an example on H3k27ac data is shown in Figure 1 below:
+A summary of the pipeline and an example on H3k27ac data is shown in Figure 1 below.

 <p align="center">
 <figure>
   <img src="./figures/pipeline.png" alt="Figure 1">
-   <figcaption>  Figure 1</figcaption>
 </figure>
 </p>

-- **(A)** ***haystack_bio*** overview: modules and corresponding functions.
+**(A)** haystack_bio overview: modules and corresponding functions.

-- **(B)** Hotspot analysis on H3k27ac: signal tracks, variability track and the hotspots of variability are computed from the ChIP-seq aligned data; in addition, the regions specific for a given cell type are extracted.
+**(B)** Hotspot analysis on H3k27ac: signal tracks, variability track and the hotspots of variability are computed from the ChIP-seq aligned data; in addition, the regions specific for a given cell type are extracted.

-- **(C)** Motif analysis on the regions specific for the H1hesc cell line: Pou5f1::Sox2 is significant; p-value and q-value, motif logo and average profile are calculated.
+**(C)** Motif analysis on the regions specific for the H1hesc cell line: Pou5f1::Sox2 is significant; p-value and q-value, motif logo and average profile are calculated.

-- **(D)** Transcription factor activity for Sox2 in H1esc (star) compared to the other cell types (circles), x-axis specificity of Sox2 expression (z-score), y-axis effect (z-score) on the gene nearby the regions containing the Sox2 motif.
+**(D)** Transcription factor activity for Sox2 in H1esc (star) compared to the other cell types (circles), x-axis specificity of Sox2 expression (z-score), y-axis effect (z-score) on the gene nearby the regions containing the Sox2 motif.

 Installation
 ----------------